 The long-term improvement of the City's infrastructure is outlined in the five-year capital improvement program (CIP).
-The approved 2023-2027 Capital Improvement Program anticipates the expenditure of \$200,022,000.
-This reflects a \$35,162,889 increase in project expenditures over last year's program due to large increases in the bridge/box culvert, park facilities, storm water, streets and traffic control categories.
-The bridge/box culvert, streets and traffic control categories have grown as a result of adding projects to the capital improvement program, specifically the NE 18th Street Bridge over Interstate 35, NE 62nd Street RCB Culvert for Four Mile Creek Tributary, North Ankeny Boulevard Improvements - 1st Street to 11th Street, South Ankeny Boulevard Improvements - SE Peterson Drive to 1st Street and the Fiber Optic Network Upgrade.
-The increase in park facilities is related to adding pickleball courts to the Des Moines Street Parks project and the addition of the Prairie Ridge Sports Complex Tennis Courts Overlay project to the program.
-The increase in storm water is related to the potential for Natural Resources Conservation Service (NRCS) grant funding for the construction of several storm water projects.
-Of the \$200,022,000, 57% is identified for transportation projects, 33% for municipal utilities (water, sewer and storm water) projects, 5% for park facilities, 4% for municipal buildings and 1% for sidewalks/trails.
-The first year of the five-year CIP, which the City incorporates into the annual budget, is \$58,980,000 for fiscal year 2023.
+The approved 2024-2028 Capital Improvement Program anticipates the expenditure of \$244,866,000.
+This reflects a \$44,844,000 increase in project expenditures over last year's program mostly due to the municipal buildings category and the addition of the Public Works Maintenance Facility Expansion project in 2024, 2025 and 2026.
+Also, new in this year's capital improvement program is the operating/construction equipment category, which includes the replacement of the fire department's ladder truck in 2028.
+Of the \$244,866,000, 50.70% is identified for transportation projects, 30.25% for municipal utilities (water, sewer and storm water) projects, 13.33% for municipal buildings, 3.53% for park facilities, 1.17% for sidewalks/trails and 1.02% for operating/construction equipment.
+The first year of the five-year CIP, which the City incorporates into the annual budget, is \$57,384,000 for fiscal year 2024.
 The major source of funds for the program include general obligation bonds, tax increment financing and municipal utilities revenues.
 In addition, the City leverages its program with available grants from federal and state governments and private partnerships.